roc-11/max-rehab/README.md

 ## Introduction

 This comprehensive website was made for the fictional company Max Rehab Physiotherapy in Cork, Ireland.
-The site will be targeted toward customers who require physiotherapy treatment as a reult of an injury or operation, and returning customers who wish to book maintenance physiotherapy sessions.
+The site will be targeted toward customers who require physiotherapy treatment as a reult of an injury or surgery, and returning customers who wish to book maintenance physiotherapy sessions.
 It is responsive across a range of devices and it is easy for site users to navigate.

+This website was made for the first of five Milestone projects required to complete the Diploma in Full Stack Software Development (e-Commerce Applications) program at [Code Institute](https://codeinstitute.net/ie/ "Link to Code Institute homepage").

+The main requirements of this project are to build a responsive and static front-end site to present useful information to users using all the technologies learned so far (HTML5 and CSS3).

+## Aim

+The aim of this website to provide users with information about Max Rehab Physiotherapy with the view of the user eventually making a physio booking and becoming a user of the services.

+### Business Goals

+* To provide users with infomation about Max Rehab Physiotherapy, the services the busniess offers, and meet the business team.
+* To provide users with essential contact information, in order to attract enquires and bookings from new and existing customers.
+* To increase Max Rehab engagement with customers - linking clients to the business' various social media platforms.

 ## UX